tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 a master sends a :ref:`heartbeat <heartbeat>` message to a replica, and the replica sends a response.
 Both messages' IPROTO_REQUEST_TYPE is IPROTO_OK.
+IPROTO_TIMESTAMP is a float-64 MP_DOUBLE 8-byte timestamp.

+Since version 2.11, both messages have an optional field in the body that contains the :ref:`IPROTO_VCLOCK_SYNC <internals-iproto-keys-vclock>` key.
-Note that the master's heartbeat has no body:
+The master's heartbeat has no body if the IPROTO_VCLOCK_SYNC key is omitted.

+The message from master to a replica:

 ..  raw:: html
+    :file: images/repl_heartbeat_message.svg

+The response from the replica:

+..  raw:: html
-    :file: images/repl_heartbeat.svg
+    :file: images/repl_heartbeat_response.svg

-IPROTO_TIMESTAMP is a float-64 MP_DOUBLE 8-byte timestamp.

 The tutorial :ref:`Understanding the binary protocol <box_protocol-illustration>` shows actual byte codes of the above heartbeat examples.